 Editor's note: It is FFS how to support in case multi NSACF is supported, e.g. discover the same NSACF, coordination of the local maximum number among NSACF.

+In one service area, the same NSACF /NSACF set can be found due to only one in one service area.